Learn Python with Talk Python's 270 hours of courses

 34:34 I joke that 101% of Python developers started programming yesterday.

-35:00 We focused a lot on tooling, which to me is sort of a producer centric people who are
+35:00 We focused a lot on tooling, which to me is sort of a producer-centric, people who are creating packages.

 35:24 wouldn't it be great to have a user success work group that's really focused on the website,

-35:39 Change is always going to be there.
+35:39 You know, change is always going to be there.

-35:49 And as long as you knew shift enter, you could get started.
+35:49 And as long as you new shift enter, you could get started.

 35:55 We don't have that get started look and feel in the way, in the traditional way.